- Google Pay, Apple Pay

 In Australia we have laws to protect you from excessive debit card surcharges.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Did you know that surcharges can also apply to debit card transactions?
-Surcharges are meant to cover the costs a merchant incurs for processing your payment, but recently introduced laws are designed to ensure that you won’t be hit with excessive fees the next time you pay with your debit card.
+Surcharges are meant to cover the costs a merchant incurs for processing your payment, and Australia has laws in place to ensure you won’t be hit with excessive fees the next time you pay with your debit card.

 Credit card surcharges are one of the most annoying things about shopping with plastic.
 Depending on the type of card you use and the merchant you buy from, you could be slugged with a surcharge anywhere between 0.5% and 3% of your total transaction amount.

 Whenever you buy goods or services using a debit, credit or prepaid card, the merchant will incur its own bank costs for processing that payment.
 Some merchants will include those processing costs in the fee they charge for goods and services, but others will cover their costs by imposing a surcharge on card-based transactions.

 A debit card surcharge is an additional amount a business charges when you pay for a purchase using your debit card rather than another payment method, for example, cash.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.